 “The TaylorMade RBZ is an affordable option from a top manufacturer, perfect for players who want high quality, great forgiveness and design.”

 If You Want The Very Best: Callaway Epic Flash Fairway Wood

 “With Flash Face technology to increase ball speed, super lightweight club, and extra forgiveness, the Epic Flash is for those who want the very best out there.”

 Fairway woods are often overlooked by players today, especially beginners and high handicappers.
-They are actually really important not only to cover some distance from the fairway but also to add versatility to your overall gameplay.
-After all, we are allowed to carry 14 different clubs at once, and it is advisable to take one or two fairway woods in your bag.
+They are actually really important not only to cover long distances from the fairway but also to add versatility to your overall gameplay.

 Without further ado, let us first begin with our product reviews.